desenvolvedorIcotrade/App.bot/blog/_posts/2017-11-27-updating-multiple-ruby-dependencies.md

 Now it can.

 Want an example?
 Check out [this pull request][brew_pull_request].
-Here, the Gemfile specified version constraints on both `bootstrap` and `popper_js`.
-Since the `bootstrap` gem also depended on `popper_js` with quite a tight version requirement the only way to update was to bump both gems at the same time.
+Here, the Gemfile specified both `bootstrap` and `popper_js` and `bootstrap` also relied on `popper_js` as a sub-dependency.
+All the specifications had tight version requirements, so the only way to update was to bump both gems at the same time.

-Want another example?
-We see situations like [this][rspec_pull_request] a lot.
+Don't think it's that common?
+Well, we see lots of Gemfiles specifying both [`rspec` and `rspec-rails`][rspec_pull_request], for example.

-There used to be a name for these kinds to difficult updates - it was "dependency hell".
+There used to be a name for difficult updates like these - it was "dependency hell".
 With it's new multi-dependency updating powers, Dependabot should be able to make that a thing of the past.